Skip to content

 Social Graph

-The User role of each EFP list determines which Ethereum account is following the Ethereum addresses in that EFP List.
+The social graph is formed from the union of all Primary Lists.
+The User role of each Primary List determines which Ethereum account is following the Ethereum addresses in that List.

 Followers